Gabriel E. Darwick

 - Represents insurer in coverage litigation arising from NFL concussion claims

-- Secured a finding of no coverage after a two-week bench trial concerning the applicability of the retroactive date in an underground storage tank policy to a petroleum discharge
+- Obtained a defense verdict for client in a bench trial over the application of a retroactive date to a petroleum discharge

 - Benjamin N. Cardozo School of Law (J.D., 2009)